Thursday, June 30, 2011

 Kids.
 Do you have them?
 If you don't, I highly suggest grabbing a couple.

 I didn't want children.
 I liked my freedom.
-I liked being the biggest child in the house-- although my wife would contend that I still am.
-I had plans for my life, and they didn't include: a filthy house, filthy diapers, constant screaming, ketchup on my new pants, and eventually car pooling.
-Do you know I have held in my hands every gross thing that can come out of a human body?
+I liked being the biggest child in the housealthough my wife would contend that I still am.
+I had plans for my life, and they didn't include: a filthy house, filthy diapers, constant screaming, ketchup on my new pants, and, eventually, car-pooling.
+I have now held in my hands every gross thing that can come out of a human body?
 I have my children to thank for that!
 I was duped!
 Bamboozled!!
 This was not the deal we made that fateful day!
 She was going to take care of the baths, and the crying, and the chocolate in my dress shoes.
 We had a deal!

 Raising kids is hard.
 Heck!
 Life in general is hard!
-But I would not be the man I am today, if not for my children.
-I would not know the true depths of love, if it were not for them.
-They are my passion.
-They are my very heart.
+But I would not be the man I am today if not for my children, and I would not know the true depths of love if it were not for them.

-When my son was born he would not stop crying, unless his daddy held him.
+When my son was born, he would not stop crying, unless his daddy held him.
 The first night home from the hospital, we tried putting him in his crib several times, but he wasn't going to have any of that.
 He wanted to be with daddy, and there was no reasoning with him.
 If anyone in the entire apartment building was going to get some sleep, I was going to have to hold him through the night.
-I cradled him in my arms and sat on the couch with half a dozen pillows tucked in around us-- and that's where we stayed-- all night.
+I cradled him in my arms and sat on the couch with half a dozen pillows tucked in around us.
+That's where we stayed.
+All night.

 Now, fourteen years later, all I can say is, "Thank you, God.
 Thank you for my children."